Enjoying Kentucky on Derby Day

 There are various tours offered through the museum.
 There is a Backside Tour which will take visitors through the barn areas where horses train and are stabled during their time at Churchill Downs.
 On certain nights of the month a Twilight Tour is offered which takes visitors through Millionaires Row where many heads of states, television personalities, and movie stars spend their day at the races.
 The famous Twin Spires are a perfect background for picture taking on this level

-The Kentucky Derby Museum is located in historic Church Hill downs which is the Home of the Kentucky Derby.
+The Kentucky Derby Museum is located in historic Church Hill Downs facility which is the Home of the Kentucky Derby.
 If you have been a racehorse enthusiast for years, or don’t know a racehorse from a quarter horse, the museum may change the way you look at the fastest two minutes in sports.
 The history and spectacle of the Derby is fascinating, and the informative and entertaining guides make for an enjoyable afternoon.

 The "Inside the Gates Tour" at the Museum gives everyone a complete picture of the history and daily life at Churchill Downs.
 You’ll begin by watching a video before being escorted through the museum which includes the first floor of the museum and an outside glimpse of the historic areas of the track.
-The second floor is open for visitor to spend as much time as they want with fun interactive displays which will please the children and also the little kid in all of us.
+The second floor is open for visitor to spend as much time as they want with fun interactive displays which will please the children and the little kid in all of us.

 The second floor boasts an area where a rider can experience the role of a jockey by mounting a horse and maintaining a rider’s stance for two minutes, or test your Derby IQ with quiz questions.
-In addition to the museum, there is a gift shop, a café, a self-guided area where the clothes and hats of past Derbies are on display.
+In addition to the museum, there is a gift shop, a café, a self-guided area where the clothes and hats of past Derby's are on display.
 Make time to include this in your trip to the Derby celebration.

 Fun For Everyone